XuTeng-Stone/Kean-Credit-Compass/README.md

 Web app for Kean CS/IT students to track degree progress.
 Upload your completed courses CSV and instantly see what's done and what's left.

+**Note:** Currently supports Computer Science major only.
+IT major functionality is planned but not yet implemented.

 ---

 ## Tech Stack